Book a MIAM Online.

 How much does a MIAM cost?

-A MIAM costs £100 per person.
-The court certificate (FM1, C100, or Form A) is £60.
-Mediation sessions are £150 per person per session.
-You may be eligible for the £500 voucher scheme or legal aid.
+A MIAM costs £125 per person.
+The court certificate (FM1, C100, or Form A) is £40.
+Mediation sessions are £180 per person per session.
+You may be eligible for the Ministry of Justice Family Mediation Voucher Scheme, which covers up to £500 per family towards your mediation sessions afterwards, not the MIAM itself, for cases involving arrangements for children.
 View full pricing.

 Can I do a MIAM online?